stefanZorcic/scaling-book/gpus.md

   * Like TPUs, GPUs can do lower precision matmuls at higher throughput (e.g. H100 has 2x fp8 FLOPs/s vs. fp16).
 Low-precision training or serving can be significantly faster.
   * Each GPU generation since Volta has increased the TC size over the previous generation ([good article on this](https://semianalysis.com/2025/06/23/nvidia-tensor-core-evolution-from-volta-to-blackwell/)).
 With B200 the TC has gotten so large it can no longer fit its inputs in SMEM, so B200s introduce a new memory space called TMEM.<d-footnote>In Ampere, the Tensor Core could be fed from a single warp, while in Hopper it requires a full SM (warpgroup) and in Blackwell it’s fed from 2 SMs.
 The matmuls have also become so large in Blackwell that the arguments (specifically, the accumulator) no longer fit into register memory/SMEM, so Blackwell adds TMEM to account for this.</d-footnote>

-**CUDA cores are much more flexible than a TPU's VPU:** Like ALUs in a TPU's VPU, CUDA cores within a subpartition must execute the same vector operation in each cycle.
-Unlike the VPU, however, each CUDA core (or "thread" in the CUDA programming model) _can_ be programmed independently.
-When two cores are instructed to perform different operations, you effectively do *both* operations which stalls a fraction of the cores in each cycle.
+**CUDA cores are much more flexible than a TPU's VPU:** GPU CUDA cores use what is called a SIMT (*Single Instruction Multiple Threads*) programming model, compared to the TPU's SIMD (*Single Instruction Multiple Data*) model.
+Like ALUs in a TPU's VPU, CUDA cores within a subpartition must execute the same operation in each cycle (e.g. if one core is adding two floats, they every other CUDA core in the subpartition must also do so).
+Unlike the VPU, however, each CUDA core (or "thread" in the CUDA programming model) has its own instruction pointer and can be _programmed_ independently.
+When two threads in the same warp are instructed to perform different operations, you effectively do _both_ operations, masking out the cores that don't need to perform the divergent operation.

 {% include figure.liquid path="assets/gpu/warp-divergence.png" class="img-fluid" caption="<b>Figure:</b> an example of warp divergence within a set of threads (<a href='https://images.nvidia.com/content/volta-architecture/pdf/volta-architecture-whitepaper.pdf'>source</a>).
 White spaces indicate stalls of at least some fraction of the physical CUDA cores" %}

 This enables flexible programming at the thread level, but at the cost of silently degrading performance if warps diverge too often.
 Threads can also be more flexible in what memory they can access; while the VPU can only operate on contiguous blocks of memory, CUDA cores can access individual floats in shared registers and maintain per-thread state.

-**So is CUDA core scheduling:** CUDA cores within a subpartition are controlled by a dispatch unit called a **Warp Scheduler**.
+**CUDA core scheduling is also more flexible:** CUDA cores within a subpartition are controlled by a dispatch unit called a **Warp Scheduler**.
 This runs a bit like a multi-threaded CPU, in the sense that it can "run" many programs (called **warps**) concurrently (up to 16 per subpartition) but only ever executes a single program in each clock cycle.
 The warp scheduler automatically switches between active warps to hide I/O operations like memory loads.
 TPUs are generally single threaded by comparison.

 ### Memory